ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

   });
 }
 ```

+here, the `size` parameter defines the total canvas dimension (e.g., `512x512`), while `image` defines the size of the icon itself (e.g., `400x400`), allowing me to calculate an `offset` to center it, which is useful for the maskable icon.

 the bulk of the work is done by the detached `canvas` element and calling `canvas.toBlob()`. with this function, i've *technically* completed 80% of the work, which covers generating 4 out of the 5 image files needed. of course, the first 80% only takes 20% of the time, and the remaining 20% takes 80% of the time (*subtle foreshadowing*). **Pareto principle** at its finest, right?